Cooper Union Library: Redesigning Cooper Union Library Website to improve usability

 Icon Survey

-By analyzing the survey results, our team was able to identify which icons and wording on the search page caused users the most confusion.
-This helped us redesign the icons and clarify the wording to reduce user confusion and improve their search experience.
+By analyzing the survey results, we identified which icons and wording on the search page caused the most confusion.
+This helped us redesign icons and clarify wording to reduce confusion and improve the search experience.

 Competitive Analysis

-This competitive analysis also provided us with insight into how other libraries design their sites and what information is key to their students.
-We drew inspiration and also implemented some features that we found were unique, such as splitting up resources by student standing (i.e. Undergraduate, Graduate, etc.).
+This analysis provided insight into how successful library sites use clear visual hierarchy and organize information.
+We drew inspiration and implemented unique features we discovered, such as splitting up resources by student standing (undergraduate vs. graduate).

 Visual Design